THE GUARANTEE

 You are the fuel.

-About one to two hours of CRM forensics before our first session: stakeholder counts on specific deals, procurement engagement timing, recommendation outcomes.
-The prep work is part of what makes the diagnosis defensible.
+About one to two hours of CRM forensics before the Diagnosis: stakeholder counts on specific deals, procurement engagement timing, recommendation outcomes.
+The prep is part of what makes the diagnosis defensible.
 Asking these questions cold produces guesses.
-Asking them with the data in front of us produces diagnoses.
+Asking them with the data in front of us produces a number you can act on.

 01